yhs666/mc-docs.zh-cn/articles/api-management/api-management-howto-aad.md

 [api-management-complete-registration]: ./media/api-management-howto-aad/api-management-complete-registration.png
 [api-management-registration-complete]: ./media/api-management-howto-aad/api-management-registration-complete.png

+[How to add operations to an API]: mock-api-responses.md
 [How to add and publish a product]: ./api-management-howto-add-products.md
 [Monitoring and analytics]: ./api-management-monitoring.md
 [Add APIs to a product]: ./api-management-howto-add-products.md#add-apis